 You might be able to go a step further than this and narrow down on some basic demographic info: location, age and gender.
 Be careful not to make any assumptions on these, though.
 Only provide information you’re confident about and provide any data you have to back it up.

 If you’ve conducted any market or customer research in the past, that data could be useful.
 The aim with these insights is to build an accurate list of interests for each of your target audiences, as they move along the consumer journey.
 These interests will help us choose which keywords to target, cover the right topics with your content and promote everything on the right channels.

 Knowing who your real SEO competitors are is surprisingly difficult.
 It’s not only your business rivals you need to think about but also your search competitors – and you might be surprised by some of the results.

-To solve this problem, we built an advanced competitor tracking system into Apollo Insights, our own prescriptive marketing platform.
+To solve this problem, we built an advanced competitor tracking system into Apollo Insights, our own machine learning platform.

 Apollo collects data on all of your main search rivals, their performance over time and detects any new competitors who crop up.
 This allows us to constantly be in the know regarding who your direct search rivals are and where your next opportunity is coming from.

 We still like to know who you consider to be your main competitors, before we start putting your strategy together.
 But you can rest assured in knowing that we’ve got you covered when it comes to identifying your search rivals.